Dear Atty., Can I demand access to an employee’s Facebook account?

 Dear Atty.,

 Something happened the other day that has me steamed.
 I am the HR Manager for our company.
 We are thinking about changing health insurance plans.
 This has met with some resistance from our employees because they are comfortable with our existing plan.
 Well, I found out that one of our employees, I’ll call her Pandora, is criticizing the company’s change in health insurance plans on her Facebook page.
-I tried to go onto her Facebook page to see what she was saying but, writing-on-laptop-1197801-mapparently, I can’t see it unless I am her Facebook “friend” (I don’t want to be her friend).
+I tried to go onto her Facebook page to see what she was saying but, apparently, I can’t see it unless I am her Facebook “friend” (I don’t want to be her friend).
 Here are my questions: Can I make Pandora give me access to her Facebook account so I can see what she is saying about the company and, if what she is saying is negative, can I fire her?

 Signed,